moorepants/dissertation/davisbicycle.rst

 steer torque in the model is defined as the torque between the front frame and the rear frame about the steer axis.
-If the torque sensor measures the steering torque anywhere but at the interface of the human and the front frame, one must account for the inerital effects of the front frame.
+If the torque sensor measures the steering torque anywhere but at the interface of the human and the front frame, one must account for the inertial effects of the front frame.
 As far as I can tell, no one who has measured steer torque on a single track vehicle has accounted for these effects.
 There is a relationship from :math:`T_M` to :math:`T_\delta` that requires one to know, at a minimum [#]_ the friction in the steer axis